p1xel32/petra-staking-app/README.md

 **Live Application:** [**https://aptcore.one/**](https://aptcore.one/)

-*(This application is associated with the aptcore.one initiative/validator, providing a dedicated interface for its delegators.
-Replace/remove this line if not applicable).*
+*This application is associated with the aptcore.one initiative/validator, providing a dedicated interface for its delegators.*

 Built with React, Vite, Tailwind CSS, `@aptos-labs/ts-sdk`, and `@aptos-labs/wallet-adapter-react`.